Diagnostics

 A unified diagnostic system spans the parser, IR lowering, ProveIR compiler, Circom frontend, and CLI.
 Diagnostics are first-class values — every frontend produces a Vec<Diagnostic> rather than throwing exceptions.

 Crate: diagnostics (zero workspace dependencies).
 Used by every other crate.
-File: crates/diagnostics/src/lib.rs.
+File: diagnostics/src/lib.rs.

 Core types